wenching/cri_rnaseq_2018/docs/README.revised.md

     +

         ```bash
+        # This will start to run the entire pipeline.
+        # You can chekc teh BDS report to know the running status.
         $ bash example/DLBC/Submit_RNAseq.DLBC.sh
         ```
     + Again, this step will execute the master BigDataScript script example/DLBC/**`Submit_RNAseq.DLBC.bds`**, so you will need to run this command <span style="color:red">**on a head/entry node**</span>.